czl9707/notes-n-writings/note/by/developer/recurrent_neural_network.md

 Language is not a not a uni-directional sequence, words appearing after can have impact on the words appearing before.
 Thus, having token has its information passed into "future" is not enough, it ideally also should have it passed to the "past".
 Bi-Directional RNN is just as its, having two sets of parameter associated, one towards the future and one towards the past.

+The usage of bi-directional connection is very depends on the [tasks](note/by/developer/natural_language_processing.md#Language%20Tasks) it performs on.

+- For tasks like classification, since the entire sequence is available at once, the model can be a bi-directional RNN to leverage both past and future context for accuracy.
+- While for sequence generation tasks, In many applications, the model must be uni-directional, so that job generation can start before the full input sequence is available.
+Video transcription, real time translation would be good example.
+The future tokens would either inaccessible or too massive to have all of them in one shot.

 ### Word Embeddings

 Word Embeddings is different from "[Embeddings](note/by/developer/transformer.md#Embeddings)" in context of transformer.
 Word embeddings is a vector representation of words, in another word, is a dictionary where each word mapped to a vector.
 A good word embeddings capture semantic meanings for words, so that we can perform common analogy task like "finding the word that is to 'woman', what 'king' is to 'man'".